superfell/regbot/readme.md

 if you want. the /help command explains the settings.
 You can just do /watch again if you want to change the settings.
 Use /nomore to remove a series, and /watching to list all the series being watched in the channel.

+Consider if you want to restrict who can run /watch and /nomore, you might want to restrict these to an admin role.

 ## TODO

 - update season/series list on regular basis.